trondham/check_openmanage/TEST.md

 other check options.
 This option corresponds to the ``-a`` or ``--all`` command line option.

-For more information about check control, see `check control`_.

 #####Blacklisting

 For blacklisting the keyword **blacklist** is used, and the value is